letsjump/yii2-easy-ajax/README.md

 }
 ```

+> Refer to the [guide](docs/guide/content-replace.md) for detailed informations.

 ---
-#### Redirect

----
 #### Confirms

-You can use the confirm method to call a Javascript `confirm()` from a controller action.
+You can use the EasyAjax `confirm('message', 'url')` method to fire a [Javascript Window confirm()](https://www.w3schools.com/jsref/met_win_confirm.asp) from a controller action.
 By clicking on the "OK" button it will fire an Ajax request to the action specified in the `url` parameter.
 ```php
 public function actionConfirm()
 {